 1 T fresh thyme leaves

-Trim artichokes stem and cook in boiling salted water until tender about 1 hour depending on size.
-Drain, remove leaves, remove fuzzy choke and reserve the heart (fleshy center part) and 1 inch of the tender stem.
+- If using fresh artichokes, trim artichokes and cook in boiling salted water until tender about 1 hour depending on size.
+Drain, remove outer leaves and remove fuzzy choke and reserve the heart (fleshy center part) and 1 inch of the tender stem.